mediachain/mediachain/rfc/mediachain-rfc-2.md

  }
 ```

-The example is better illustrated in the following fiture:
+The example is better illustrated in the following diagram:
 ![Diagram](images/rfc2-transaction-merge.png)

 It should be noted that a `ChainMergeEntry` can also conflict with a